openstack/ironic/doc/source/user/states.rst

 deleting
   Nodes in ``deleting`` state are being torn down from running an active workload.
-In ``deleting``, ironic tears down and removes any configuration and resources it added in ``deploying`` or ``rescuing``.
+In ``deleting``, Ironic tears down and removes any configuration and resources it added in ``deploying`` or ``rescuing``.

 error (stable state)